 We're coming off March Madness and, as The Washington Post notes, another type of "madness" associated with NCAA tournaments: vasectomy season.

-As such, we thought it would make sense to provide a quick primer on vasectomies, including dismantling some popular myths.
+As such, we thought it would make sense to provide a quick primer on vasectomies, including dismantling some popular myths and answering a popular question: What is a vasectomy like?

 Myth #1: You'll make less testosterone.